 Target Responsibility For Alcohol Connected Emergencies (TRACE)

-TRACE is a protocol wherein first responders to alcohol-related emergencies immediately notify ABC when an incident involves a person under 21 and an alcoholic beverage that results in great bodily injury or death.
-Or anyone charged with vehicular manslaughter that was under the influence of alcohol regardless of their age.
+TRACE is a protocol wherein first responders to alcohol-related emergencies immediately notify ABC when an incident involves a person under 21 and alcohol, which results in great bodily injury or death, OR a person over 21 and alcohol received from a licensed premises, which results in vehicular manslaughter, great bodily injury, or death.

 TRACE WebApp Now Available!